 German Shepherds are well-known for their intelligence, confident disposition, and luxurious double coats – a soft inner “guard coat” hidden beneath a glossy outer layer.
 Although their medium-length fur provides considerable protection, German Shepherds are far more susceptible to uncomfortable skin conditions than many other breeds.
 Skin conditions are some of the most common German Shepherd health issues.

 The average lifespan of German Shepherds is 10 to 12 years (and German Shepherds stop growing around 18 months).
 So during that time, expect health problems every now and then.
-If your German Shepherd seems to be scratching more than usual, if you discover lesions, rashes, hair loss, or any other skin problem, it’s important to take immediate action.
+If your German Shepherd seems to be scratching more than usual, if you discover lesions, rashes, hair loss, or other skin problems, it’s important to take immediate action.
 Knowing the three most common causes of German Shepherd skin issues can help reduce the risk of recurrence and potential complications.

 Why Do So Many German Shepherds Develop Skin Issues?